-By the time their divorce was finalized in 1989, Daryl was living a fast, rich lifestyle.
-But it didn't last long.
+By the time their divorce was finalized in 1989, Darryl was living a fast, rich lifestyle.
+But it didn’t last long.
 Returning from Atlanta one day with a $20,000 stash of cocaine, he and some friends were stopped by police.
-A search of the car revealed the drugs, and Daryl ended up with a prison sentence of ten years with possibility of parole after four.
+A search of the car revealed the drugs, and Darryl ended up with a prison sentence of ten years with possibility of parole after four.

-"It was one of the best things that ever happened to me," Daryl says today.
-"It began to bring me to a relationship with God."
+“It was one of the best things that ever happened to me,” Darryl says today.
+“It began to bring me to a relationship with God.”

 “You won’t get me twice”

 Many men spend their lives running from God, and begin to think about Him only when they find themselves in a jail cell with nowhere else to run.
-And so it was with Daryl.
-With nothing else to do or think about, Daryl began reading his Bible and attending prison chapel services.
+And so it was with Darryl.
+With nothing else to do or think about, Darryl began reading his Bible and attending prison chapel services.